Matt Vierling Player Props: Tigers vs. Orioles

 Matt Vierling At The Plate

+- He has hit a long ball in one of 23 games, and in 1.2% of his plate appearances.

-- Vierling has driven in a run in three games this season (14.3%), including one multiple-RBI game.
+- Vierling has driven in a run in four games this season (17.4%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.